In this tutorial, we will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Extension.

-This SAMSON Element computes the nonlinear normal modes of a biomolecular system (protein, RNA, DNA) very quickly using the NOLB algorithm developed by Alexandre Hoffmann and Sergei Grudinin (J. Chem.
+This SAMSON Extension computes the nonlinear normal modes of a biomolecular system (protein, RNA, DNA) very quickly using the NOLB algorithm developed by Alexandre Hoffmann and Sergei Grudinin (J. Chem.
 Theory Comput., 2017, 13 (5), pp 2123-2134).

 First, you have to import a structure.
 For this tutorial I used the 1vpk PDB entry.
 Then, you launch the NMAL module and indicate the desired number of modes, interactions cutoff distance, and potential function.
 For now, the elastic network model potential is the one that is available but more potential functions, like the Gaussian network model, will be added in the future.